TorchUQ/torchuq/README.md

 Torchuq provides an easy-to-use arsenal of uncertainty quantification methods with the following key features:

-**Plug and Play**: Simple unified interface to access a large number of UQ methods.
+**Plug and Play**: Simple unified interface to access a large number of UQ methods. <br>

-**Built on PyTorch**: Native GPU & auto-diff support, seamless integration with deep learning pipelines.
+**Built on PyTorch**: Native GPU & auto-diff support, seamless integration with deep learning pipelines. <br>
 **Documentation**: Detailed tutorial to walk through popular UQ algorithms.
-Extensive documentation.
+Extensive documentation. <br>

-**Extensive and Extensible**: Supports calibration, conformal, multi-calibration and forecast evaluation.
-Easy to add new methods.
+**Extensive**: Supports calibration, conformal, multi-calibration, forecast evaluation, etc.

 ### For researchers

-Torchuq provides a platform for conducting and distributing research on uncertainty quantification.
-Torchuq is designed for the following benefits:
+Torchuq provides a platform for conducting and distributing UQ research with the following key features:

-**Baseline implementation**: high quality implementation of many popular baseline methods to standardize comparison.
+**Baseline**: high quality implementation of many popular baseline methods to standardize comparison. <br>

-**Benchmark datasets**: a large set of datasets used in recent UQ papers with a one-line interface to retrieve these datasets.

-**Distribute your research**: you are welcome to distribute your algorithm via the TorchUQ interface.
-For details see [link].
+**Benchmark**: a large set of datasets from recent UQ papers with a retrieved by a unified interface. <br> **Distribute your research**: you are welcome to distribute your algorithm via the TorchUQ interface.
+See [link].

 ## Installation